 It helps to avoid diabetes

 Flavonoids inside cocoa products have antioxidant, anti-inflammatory, anti-clotting effects that can improve insulin sensitivity, so it will reduce the risk of diabetes.

 We are not joking!
 Dark chocolate is far more filling, offering more of a feeling of satiety compared to light chocolate.
 And dark chocolate lessens cravings for sweet, salty, and fatty foods.
 Still, sounds impossible?

 It keeps you smart

-Stress could reduced by eating chocolates, and in the same time, it will also boost your brain power when you really need it.
+Stress could be reduced by eating chocolates, and at the same time, it will also boost your brainpower when you really need it.
 Research shows that drinking cocoa rich in flavanols boosts blood flow to key parts of the brain for 2 to 3 hours, which could improve performance and alertness.

 Help to reduce bad cholesterol.